-The content options, refer to the anchor text of the link is, for example; text or an image, or a mix of both, or empty.
+The content options refer to the anchor text of the link.
+For example, text or an image, or a mix of both, or empty.
 If it is a text-link, the text is displayed in the links list; or if the link is on an image, the image is shown in the links list.

 Why does it take so long?

-This information displays the top anchors that are being used for the site.
+This information displays the top anchors that are being used on the site.

-Can I run a report for just a single page?
+Can I run a report on just a single page?

-Yes, running single page reports are a great way to get detailed information about one a single page performance.
+Yes, running single page reports is a great way to get detailed information about a single page’s performance.

-This formula has been used to calculate for Link Strength, of course other factors also have to be considered, but generally speaking, this can offer reasonable close approximations, as long as there are no extenuating circumstances:
+This formula has been used to calculate Link Strength.
+Of course, other factors also have to be considered, but generally speaking, this can offer reasonable close approximations, as long as there are no extenuating circumstances:

-- Follow means pages are should crawl by search engines.
+- Follow means pages should be crawled by search engines.

 What does Internal SSD mean?